Best Web Hosting for Developers in 2026: 8 Top Picks Ranked

 5. Linode (Akamai Cloud) — Best for Enterprise-Grade Cloud with Strong Documentation

-Linode was acquired by Akamai in 2022, which added enterprise-scale network infrastructure to an already developer-friendly platform.
-The result is a cloud provider with solid compute options, excellent documentation, competitive pricing, and a global CDN backbone sitting behind it.
-If your app has serious traffic requirements or you want Akamai CDN integration baked in natively, Linode makes a compelling case.
+Akamai acquired Linode in 2022, which bolted enterprise-grade network infrastructure onto an already developer-friendly platform.
+You get solid cloud compute, thoughtful documentation, competitive pricing, and Akamai's global CDN backbone underneath.
+If you've got serious traffic needs or want native Akamai CDN integration, Linode makes a strong case.

 Key Features: